JanLahmann/Qoffee-Maker/Advanced-exercises.md

 # Advanced Exercises (optional) <img src="Bilder/QuoffeeMug_vector.png" width="150">
 To spice up your beverage selection, try to find quantum circuits that solve the following advanced exercises.
 We provide examples for the first few, but these are not the only possible approach.
-Give it a shot yourself and explore alternative Circuit options or come up with individual Quoffe solutions.
+Give it a shot yourself and come up with individual Quoffe solutions or explore alternative Circuit options.

 ### I want an Espresso by using single-qubit gates only on q0